B0ole/B0ole.github.io/README.md

-This is the test page for github pages.
+This is the test page for my account, learning the basics of the basiscs.

+B0ole.github.io